 Illinois Youth Center Murphysboro

-A minimum-security center, formerly known as Southern Illinois’ Minimum Facility for Boys.
-It operated under a boot camp model until its closure in 2013.
-In 2003, an employee at the Illinois Youth Center-Murphysboro was arrested on multiple felony counts for abuse.
-The defendant, a kitchen supervisor, used his position to take advantage of several cadets working with him in the kitchen.
+A minimum-security center formerly known as Southern Illinois’ Minimum Facility for Boys, Illinois Youth Center Murphysboro operated under a boot camp model until its closure in 2013.
+In 2003, an employee was arrested on multiple felony counts for abuse, using his position as a kitchen supervisor to sexually assault cadets working with him.

 Illinois Youth Center Valley View

-A minimum-security, all-male facility in a suburban area west of Chicago.
-The juvenile facility housed the state’s experimental Sex Offender Treatment Program from 1991 until its closure in 2002.
+Located in a suburban area west of Chicago, the minimum-security all-male Illinois Youth Center Valley View housed the state’s experimental Sex Offender Treatment Program from 1991 until its closure in 2002.
+The program faced criticism for its methods and efficacy, leading to civil sex abuse lawsuits lawsuits.

 County Juvenile Detention Centers in Illinois